 Apple vs. Epic Games: Verdict not surprising

-This means that Apple is not forced to add the title to the store again as long as the problem has not been resolved.
-Accordingly, Cupertino may also delete Epic's developer account for the corresponding app.
-The situation is different with regard to the Unreal Engine.
-The Court has described the threatened action as attempted retaliation by Apple and issued a temporary injunction.
-This means that Apple is not allowed to block developer accounts that are related to the Unreal Engine for the time being.
-At the beginning of the oral hearing, the judge announced that she was inclined to prevent Apple from blocking the development of the Unreal Engine and that she was inclined not to continue the Fortnite injunction.
-The ruling is therefore no surprise.
+This means Apple is not obligated to relist the title in the store until the problem is resolved.
+Accordingly, Cupertino is also likely to delete Epic's developer account for the app in question.
+The situation is different regarding the Unreal Engine.
+The court classified the threatened action as an attempt at retaliation by Apple and issued a preliminary injunction.
+Therefore, Apple is temporarily prohibited from suspending developer accounts related to the Unreal Engine.
+During the oral arguments, the judge announced at the beginning of the hearing that she was inclined to prevent Apple from blocking the development of the Unreal Engine and that she was inclined not to extend the Fortnite injunction.
+Thus, the ruling comes as no surprise.

 Epic International remains unaffected

-A key element of Epic's defense was that it maintains multiple developer accounts with Apple, each associated with a different subsidiary.
-This means that independent contracts have been signed for each account.
-Therefore, the breach of contract - by secretly implementing its own payment function on Fortnite - applies only to Epic Games.
+A key element of Epic's defense was that the company maintains multiple developer accounts with Apple, each linked to a different subsidiary.
+This means that separate contracts were signed for each account.
+Therefore, the breach of contract—through the covert implementation of its own payment system in Fortnite—applies only to Epic Games.
 The court held that there was no breach of contract for Epic International.
-Apple also failed to make a convincing case for a damages claim at this early stage.
-This ruling only relates to the initial injunctions and is considered a provisional measure to create a fair market while the litigation continues.
-Both Apple and Epic will have the opportunity to fully present their case when the case goes to trial.
+Apple also failed to present convincing arguments for a damages claim at this early stage.
+This ruling pertains only to the initial preliminary injunctions and is considered a provisional measure to establish a fair market while the legal battle continues.
+Both Apple and Epic will have the opportunity to fully present their case if the lawsuit goes to trial.
 (Image: Epic Games)